Spontaneous emission in Casimir-Rabi oscillations through a weak optomechanical coupling: THE MODEL AND EFFECTIVE HAMILTONIAN

 In the derivation of Eq.~(\ref{eq3}), the rotating-wave approximation (RWA) is employed, necessitating an evaluation of its validity.
 The validity of the RWA can be ascertained by examining the fidelity

 between the state $\ket{\phi(t)}$ obtained by solving the Schr\"{o}dinger equation with the exact Hamiltonian~(\ref{eq1}) and the state $\ket{\psi(t)}$ obtained by solving the Schr\"{o}dinger equation with the effective Hamiltonian~(\ref{eq3}).
-Figure~\ref{F3} shows that the fidelity undergoes oscillations with time, exhibiting an increase as the coupling strength decreases.
-When the coupling strength is $g=0.001\omega_{m}$, the fidelity is observed to stabilize at 1, which provides evidence that the RWA is valid.
+Figure~\ref{F3}(a) shows that the logarithm of infidelity $1-F(t)$ undergoes oscillations over time, with an increase observed as the coupling strength decreases.
+When the coupling strength is $g=0.001\omega_{m}$, $1-F(t)<10^{-8}$, which provides evidence that the RWA is valid.
+Furthermore, we plot the population $P(t)$ in the subspace spanned $\{ \ket{0,3}, \ket{2,0}\}$ with time.
+The definition of population is given by

-\section{Spontaneous Emission of The mechanically excited state}
+From Fig.~\ref{F3}(b), it can be found that when the coupling strength reaches $g/\omega_{m}=0.05$, the population that leaks outside the subspace remains small.
+This indicates that oscillations between the states $\ket{0,3}$ and $\ket{2,0}$ are also possible only when the resonance condition is precisely satisfied.
+It should be emphasized that when the coupling strength gradually increases, the effective Hamiltonian in Eq.~(\ref{eq44}) cannot accurately determine the resonance conditions for three-phonon-two-photon oscillations.
+This is why the population leaking outside the subspace is very small (around $10^{-4}$), but the logarithmic value of infidelity is still very large and oscillates over time.

+\section{SPONTANEOUS EMISSION OF THE MECHANICALLY EXCITED STATE}

 Spontaneous emission is a process by which a quantum emitter (such as atom and molecule) decays from an excited state to a lower energy state and emits photons~\cite{PhysRevA.44.657}.
 It is a remarkable manifestation of the interaction between a quantum system and vacuum fields.
 In this section, we discuss the spontaneous emission of the mechanically excited state by following individual trajectories of the evolution of the system.